smartdevicelink/sdl_evolution/proposals/NNNN-Addition-of-a-way-to-notify-HMI-of-the-required-support-for-apps.md

 +   <function name="RequestAdditionalSupport" messagetype="notification">
 +       <description>Notification from SDL to HMI to notify the additional support that the SDL app needs.</description>
 +       <param name="appName" type="String" maxlength="100" mandatory="true">
-+           <description>The name of SDL app that needs the additional supports.</description>
++           <description>The name of the SDL app that needs the additional support.</description>
 +       </param>
 +       <param name="requiredAdditionalSupport" type="String" minsize="0" maxsize="100" maxlength="100" array="true" mandatory="true">
 +           <description>An array of the additional suuport names which SDL app needs.
 Ex, audioSupport, highBandwidth.</description>